-Metal fatigue occurs when cyclic loading and the associated tensile stress cause a crack to start in a highly stressed area.
-Shot peening is able to mitigate this by imparting a high magnitude, residual compressive stress at the surface in the potential failure area.
+Metal fatigue occurs during cyclic loading via tensile stress that has the potential for a crack to start in highly stressed areas.
+Shot peening mitigates this by imparting a high magnitude, residual compressive stress at the surface in potential failure areas.

-The residual stress generated by shot peening is of a compressive nature.
-This compressive stress offsets or lowers applied tensile stress.
-Quite simply, less (tensile) stress equates to longer part life.
-A typical shot peening stress profile is depicted in (FIGURE 1).
+Controlled shot peening is a cold working process that uses spherical media known as a shot.
+As each piece of shot strikes the surface, a dimple is created along with beneficial compressive residual stress.
+It is a result of localized yielding being restrained by the substrate material (FIGURE 1).
+If present, prior manufacturing tensile stresses are converted to residual compressive stress.
+Compressive stress offsets or lowers applied tensile stress.
+Quite simply, less (tensile) stress equates to longer component life.
+A typical shot peening stress profile is depicted in (FIGURE 2).

 - AMS 2430